Indonesia’s water and sanitation crisis Water and Sanitation

 of the total population lives on less than $3.20/day

 The costs of unsafe water

-Every day, more than 800 children under the age of five die from diarrhea caused by dirty water.
+- Every day, more than 800 children under the age of five die from diarrhoea caused by dirty water.

 Our job is to ensure equitable access to water in quantity and quality, which prevents disease and sustains lives and livelihoods; reduce environmental health risks by managing sanitation safely and with dignity; and involving women and men in water and sanitation resource management and safe hygiene practices to maximize benefits for their communities.